 When you think of vandalism, you generally picture kids painting graffiti on city walls.
 In reality, the California laws governing vandalism (also known as “malicious mischief”) are much more involved.
 You may be charged with vandalism in ways you have not previously imagined.
 Here are just a few examples:

 While these “crimes” seem relatively innocuous, vandalism in the state of California may be charged as a serious crime, resulting in jail time or hefty fines.
 The way the action is charged can vary greatly, depending on your history and the circumstances surrounding the event.
 Here are the general guidelines:

 Based on these specifics, it is easy to see how a childish mistake can lead to long-term consequences.
 In fact, Justin Bieber was charged with misdemeanor vandalism in 2014 and was forced to pay over $80,000 in restitution.

 If you are accused of vandalism, speak to an expert Riverside vandalism lawyer as soon as possible to prepare a skilled defense.

 To be charged with vandalism, the arresting officers and prosecution must prove that the three following elements apply to the crime:

 The way a district attorney’s office decides to pursue a vandalism charge can fluctuate significantly from case to case.
 It will consider the extent of the damage as well as your individual history when crafting a case.
-The way we defend your case will also depend on these factors.
+The way our Riverside vandalism lawyers defend your case will also depend on these factors.
 However, there are a few angles we can try to pursue:

 If you have been charged with vandalism, it is important that you choose the right defense team.
 You should obtain counsel as quickly as you can.
 At the Law Offices of Graham Donath, we will work tirelessly to give you the best outcome possible.
 Using your individual circumstances and history, we will create a defense with the aim of reducing your sentence or getting the charges dismissed.
-Contact us when you are ready to take action.
+Contact our Riverside Vandalism attorneys when you are ready to take action.